A Universal Ordinary Differential Equation: Concepts and results from previous work

 \subsection{Generable functions}

 The following concept can be attributed to \cite{Sha41}: a function $f:\R\to\R$ is said to be a PIVP (Polynomial Initial Value Problem) function if there exists a system of the form $y'=p(y)$, where $p$ is a (vector of) polynomial, with $f(t)=y_1(t)$ for all $t$, where $y_1$ denotes first component of the vector $y$ defined in $\R^d$.
-We need in our proof to extend this concept to talk about multivariable functions.
+We need in our proof to extend this concept to talk about multivariate functions.
 In \cite{BournezGP16a}, we introduced the following class, which can be seen as extensions of \cite{GBC09}.
+Let $\K$ be the smallest generable field (see \cite{BournezGP16a} for formal definitions and properties), the reader only needs to know that $\Q\subseteq\K\subseteq\R_P$ where $\R_P$ is the set of polynomial-time computable reals, and $\K$ is closed under images of generable functions.

 \begin{defi}[Generable function] Let $d,e\in\N$, $I$ be an open and connected subset of $\R^d$ and $f:I\rightarrow\R^e$.
-We say that $f$ is generable if and only if there exists an integer $n\geqslant e$, a $n\times d$ matrix $p$ consisting of polynomials with coefficients in $\R$ , $x_0\in\R^d$, $y_0\in\R^n$ and $y:I\rightarrow\R^n$ satisfying for all $x\in I$: \begin{itemize} \item $y(x_0)=y_0$ and $J_y(x)=p(y(x))$ $\blacktriangleright$ $y$ satisfies a polynomial differential equation\footnote{$J_y$ denotes the Jacobian matrix of $y$.}, \item $f(x)=(y_1(x), \ldots, y_e(x))$ $\blacktriangleright$ the components of $f$ are components of $y$. \end{itemize} \end{defi}
+We say that $f$ is generable if and only if there exists an integer $n\geqslant e$, a $n\times d$ matrix $p$ consisting of polynomials with coefficients in $\K$ , $x_0\in\K^d$, $y_0\in\K^n$ and $y:I\rightarrow\R^n$ satisfying for all $x\in I$: \begin{itemize} \item $y(x_0)=y_0$ and $J_y(x)=p(y(x))$ $\blacktriangleright$ $y$ satisfies a polynomial differential equation\footnote{$J_y$ denotes the Jacobian matrix of $y$.}, \item $f(x)=(y_1(x), \ldots, y_e(x))$ $\blacktriangleright$ the components of $f$ are components of $y$. \end{itemize} \end{defi}

 This class strictly generalizes functions generated by polynomial ODEs.
 Indeed, in the special case of $d=1$ (the domain of the function has dimension $1$), the above definition is equivalent to saying that $y'=p(y)$ for some polynomial $p$.
 The interested reader can read more about this in \cite{BournezGP16a}.